Elders/Cronus/README.md

 - you can add new properties

 ####You must not...
-- you must not delete a class when already deployed to production;
+- you must not delete a class when already deployed to production
-- you must not remove/change the `Name` of the DataContractAttribute when already deployed to production;
+- you must not remove/change the `Name` of the DataContractAttribute when already deployed to production
 - you must not remove/change the `Order` of the DataMemberAttribute when deployed to production.
-You can change the visibility modifier from `public` to `private`;
+You can change the visibility modifier from `public` to `private`

 ##ICommand